SubramanyaKS/create-basic-web/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to create-basic-app!
+Thank you for contributing to create-basic-web!
 Your efforts help make our project better.

 Happy Coding!